joel224/ai-pc/README.md

 currently the project can locate everything in a browser

-decided to close down the project due to its inherent complexity and the insufficient team support available to manage it effectively
+i regret a lot to closing, due to less support and lack of team due to its heavy complexity.